 Exploits for network devices including routers, switches, and firewalls have been around for as long as networking has been a thing.
 It seems like every week a researcher discloses a new vulnerability or publishes proof of concept (PoC) code online for these types of devices, and that is exactly what is happening in this article.
-Today we walkthrough the discovery of an unauthenticated command injection vulnerability discovered by myself and the Section 8 pentesting team during a recent engagement.
+Today, we walk through the discovery of an unauthenticated command injection vulnerability discovered by myself and the SECTION8 penetration testing team during a recent engagement.

 After identifying a potential pivot point, we start by researching the device to see if any vulnerabilities have been announced by the vendor or if anyone has published an exploit/PoC code online.
 The device being targeted was updated to the latest version (3.1.1), which patched the existing vulnerabilities announced by VMware.
 No PoC code or exploits existed for version 3.1.1 yet, so we set out to find a new vulnerability in the device and create an exploit that would allow us to breach our target.

 Redirecting our attention back to the previously mentioned diagnostic functions, we first targeted the Traceroute tool, since the input field would accept either an IP address or a hostname, with the thought that since the field would accept both, it might be easier to break out of due to less strict sanitization of user input.

 Figure 1 – Screenshot of the Traceroute Diagnostic Function

 The team’s assumption here was that the user input would be passed to the underlying operating system as a command to perform a traceroute.
 Since many network appliances run on some sort of embedded Linux, we worked towards breaking this command using Linux-friendly escapes to inject malicious commands.
 Once the proper escape characters were identified $(<COMMAND>) the HTTP request was loaded into Burp Suite’s Repeater.
 Success.

 Figure 2 – HTTP Request in Burp Suite Containing PoC Exploit